 How are you different from other organizations?

-Many organizations focus on fixing acute problems, but because of lack of a consistent primary care provider there is no one there on a daily, weekly, or monthly basis for the patients to follow up with.
+Many organizations focus on fixing acute problems.
+Setting up week long clinics and treating as many people as possible.
+This is great if the problem is a one time issue, but normally the problem is not as simple as a sinus infection or upset stomach.
 We try to prevent disease before it starts.
-We focus on children and their communities.
+We focus on children and their communities by partnering with existing organizations that are already involved with this target population.
 We also try to subsidize part of the RNs trip.
 These three components set us apart from the majority of existing non-profits.

 Who do you help?

-We mainly focus our efforts in orphanages and schools, and so our largest population are the children.
-After we have helped the kids, we then go into the outlying communities to help the elderly, mothers needing lactation consulting, and expecting mothers needing prenatal screening or education.
-We also do extensive teaching to the communities so that our education efforts reach hundreds of people every trip.
+We mainly focus our efforts in orphanages and schools, and so our largest population are school-age children.
+After we have helped the kids, we then go into their communities to help the elderly, malnourished, mothers needing lactation consulting, and expecting mothers needing prenatal screening or education.
+We also do extensive teaching to the communities so that our education efforts reach hundreds to thousands of people every trip.

 What do you do?

 We focus on preventing disease.
 We accomplish this through eye exams, physicals, immunizations, nutrition screenings, workshops, and classes on topics such a proper hygiene, reproductive health, lactation needs, and zika prevention.
-Many health conditions require follow up, but we recognize that if these health conditions can be prevented in the first place then the health of not only a generation, but of a nation can be improved.
-For the conditions that need follow-up we have partnered with either a clinic, hospital, or doctor in the area to refer the patient to so that they can continue to receive the care they need.
+Many health conditions require follow up, and we make sure to have a doctor, clinic, or dentist willing to see these people after we leave.
+If these health conditions can be prevented in the first place then the health of not only a generation, but of a nation can be improved.

 Where do you go?

 We will focus our efforts in third world countries.
-We are currently planning and/or talking with orphanages, clinics, shelters, and schools in; Mexico, Peru, Honduras, Bolivia,and the Philippines.
+We are currently planning and talking with orphanages, clinics, shelters, and schools in; Mexico, Peru, Honduras, Bolivia, India, Somalia, and the Philippines.
 If you know of any site that might need our assistance please e-mail us with the information.

 How do you help?